DeclanChidlow/vale.rocks/src/posts/halo-stats.ori.md

 - Times Revived by Ally: ${ infinite.EliminationStats.TimesRevivedByAlly }

 ### Infection

+A group of survivors try to survive against zombies.
+Once slain, survivors join the zombie team to hunt down more survivors.
+I find this mode very stressful, so don't play it often.

 - Alphas Killed: ${ infinite.InfectionStats.AlphasKilled }
 - Spartans Infected: ${ infinite.InfectionStats.SpartansInfected }